t2trg/security-setup-iot-devices/draft-irtf-t2trg-secure-bootstrapping.md

 ##  Thread {#thread}

 Thread Group commissioning {{threadcommissioning}} introduces a two phased process i.e. Petitioning and Joining.
-Entities involved are leader, joiner, commissioner, joiner router and border router.
+Entities involved are leader, joiner, commissioner, joiner router, and border router.
 Leader is the first device in Thread network that must be commissioned using out-of-band process and is used to inject correct user generated Commissioning Credentials (can be changed later) into Thread Network.
 Joiner is the node that intends to get authenticated and authorized on Thread Network.
 Commissioner is either within the Thread Network (Native) or connected with Thread Network via a WLAN (External).

 Under some topologies, Joiner Router and Border Router facilitate the Joiner node to reach Native and External Commissioner, respectively.
 Petitioning begins before Joining process and is used to grant sole commissioning authority to a Commissioner.
 After an authorized Commissioner is designated, eligible thread devices can join network.
 Pair-wise key is shared between Commissioner and Joiner, network parameters (such as network name, security policy, etc.,) are sent out securely (using pair-wise key) by Joiner Router to Joiner for letting Joiner to join the Thread Network.
 Entities involved in Joining process depends on system topology i.e. location of Commissioner and Joiner.
 Thread networks only operate using IPv6.
 Thread devices can devise GUAs (Global Unicast Addresses) {{RFC4291}}.
 Provision also exist via Border Router, for Thread device to acquire individual global address by means of DHCPv6 or using SLAAC (Stateless Address Autoconfiguration) address derived with advertised network prefix.